Utkarshshetye/PA1_Architecture/README.md

 	Analyse and justify which combination performs best.
 	In-depth performance analysis will result in scoring full marks.

-## Report

-Prepare a detailed report titled: `mat_mul_analysis.pdf`

-The report should include:
-- Execution time comparison across all versions.
-- Graphs/plots showing speedup and scalability.
-- Final insights and conclusion about the best-performing version.

-## Submission Checklist

 - Optimised code for 1A, 1B, 1C, and 1D
 - `mat_mul_analysis.pdf` with complete analysis
 - Graphs and plots embedded in the report